LivePersonInc/developer-center/pages/documents/DeveloperTools/FaaS/scheduled-invocations.md

 ![](img/faas-newschedule.png)

-In the **Create a Scheduled Invocation** dialog you are prompted to select a already deployed function and enter a Cron expression for scheduling the execution.
+In the **Create a Scheduled Invocation** dialog you are prompted to select an already deployed function and enter a Cron expression for scheduling the execution.

 There are tools that help constructing your cronjobs.
 You might find [crontab.guru](https://crontab.guru) helpful to create your Cron expression.
 Please be aware that the highest execution interval for functions is **1 minute**, which means that our Cron expression are limited to 5 digits instead of 6.

 When specifying your cron values please make sure that your values fall within the following ranges: